College of Liberal Arts & Social Sciences > Academics > International Studies > Graduate Program

 Applications for the fall cohort will be reviewed on a rolling basis throughout the year.
 The priority deadline for the program is April 15th, but applications will continue to be reviewed until the cohort is filled.
 The priority deadline is strongly recommended in order to be considered for potential tuition waivers.
 Please contact the Office of Graduate Admission at firstname.lastname@example.org for more information.

 Check out the INT Department BA & MA Student Handbook

 to learn about the program.
 College of Liberal Arts and Social information sessions will provide you with the opportunity to learn about program content and admission requirements and meet with program faculty.
 For more information and to register for an upcoming event, please visit

-The Master of Arts in International Studies is an academically rigorous, thesis-driven, two year program focused on social analysis and justice issues.
-It requires the completion of 48 credit hours, including two foundation courses, four core courses, three electives, three research courses, and a 50-80 page thesis.
-You can view a full description of the degree requirements here
+The program is on a quarter system and requires the completion of 48 credit hours (12 courses over two years), including two foundation courses, four core courses, three electives, three research courses, and a 50-80 page thesis or final project.

-Students with an interest in the European Union can apply for a research internship in the European Union Commission's offices in Brussels.
-This four month intensive research experience is organized through the Irish Institute for European Studies at Leuven University.
-Interns work within the commission offices on policy analysis that they can then relate to their thesis.
-See DePaul's Study Abroad Program for more information.
+Students interested in the European Union can apply for a research internship in the European Union Commission's offices in Brussels.
+This four-month intensive research experience is organised through the Irish Institute for European Studies at Leuven University.
+Interns work within the commission offices on policy analysis that they can then relate to their research.
+See DePaul's

 who are first accepted into the College of Law.
 The program is particularly appropriate for law students with strong foreign language or social science backgrounds who wish to pursue careers as international legal specialists.